San Ysidro Creek

 The trail begins by walking past a few private buildings and briefly joins a road (it may be a little confusing, but look for the signs, they are there).
 Pass a gate and continue following the dirt road, which continues its climb in the shade of oaks, sycamores and bay laurels, with San Ysidro Creek flowing to the left.
 Half a mile from the trailhead, the McMenemy trail branches off to to the left, and the San Ysidro Trail continues straight.
 You pass by some interesting rock formations, and through the trees, you can see some of the higher cliffs in the canyon.

 About a mile from the trailhead, the fire road branches off to the left and the San Ysidro trail becomes a single-track.
 If you feel like it, visit two swimming holes just off the trail to the left.
 After the second one, a couple of steep switchbacks bring you to a section of the trail cut from the canyon wall, with a metal railing.
 Then the trail switchbacks sharply to the right, where it continues its climb.
 At this point, you can get a nice view of a waterfall and swimming hole about 20 feet below.
-This is the turnaround point for this hike, but if time and energy permits, keep going on the trail.
-And if you decide to complete the San Ysidro trail, remember that http://www.nobodyhikesinla.com always welcomes posts from guest authors.
+This is a good turnaround spot for a day hike, but for the ambitious, Camino Cielo awaits.